morgulcore/Chessosis/doc/hours-worked.md

 ## 2015-05-30 | Hours worked: -

 I have completed my work on `SUM.bitboardToSquareSet()` and `SUM.squareSetToBitboard()` both what comes to the methods themselves and their JUnit tests.
 I now have the tools to fluently and reliably convert between the two ways a set of squares can be expressed in Chessosis.
 The names of the methods are of course a bit misleading as a bitboard IS a set of squares or a means to represent such a set, anyway.
 "Square set" in the method names refers to a set of Square enum constants.
+I also updated Square's javadoc.

+I moved the remaining static methods in enum Square into a class called Junkyard (I'm assuming its name falls into the category of "self-documenting").
+I also made the tests for CSS more concise.
+I don't think constant data requires a lot of code for its testing.
+Even so, it's good to have some tests for CSS.
+Nothing can be trusted to work correctly in Chessosis if CSS contains inconsistent data.